prernaadvani/whatsprernacooking/_posts/2023-02-26-cacio-e-pepe.md

 * 1/4 lb orzo (or other pasta of choice)
 * 4 tablespoons butter
 * 1.5 teaspoons black pepper
-* 1/4 cup grated parmesan
+* 1/4 cup grated pecorino romano or parmesan

 ### Instructions: